-They were inspired by the success of their existing dry lot on the farm during the summer months, despite its challenges during wet winters.
+They were inspired by the success of their existing dry lot on the farm during the Summer months, despite its challenges during wet Winters.
 A dairy dry lot seemed like an appealing option due to its cost-effectiveness compared to constructing a freestall.
-However, their perspective shifted after experiencing the difficulties brought about by a prolonged wet winter that impacted the region in spring 2016.
+However, their perspective shifted after experiencing the difficulties brought about by a prolonged wet winter that impacted the region in Spring 2016.
 Consequently, the Walpoles decided to prioritise the construction of a freestall instead.
-In addition to its ability to handle wet winters, they recognised that a freestall would help mitigate heat stress in cows, optimise feed conversion efficiency, and make it easier to attract workers.
+In addition to its ability to handle wet Winters, they recognised that a freestall would help mitigate heat stress in cows, optimise feed conversion efficiency, and make it easier to attract workers.

 To gain valuable insights and knowledge, Mark and Kate dedicated their time to studying dairy dry lots and freestalls in the United States.
 They embarked on guided tours alongside their consultant, visiting Arizona and California in both 2012 and 2017.
+Mark reflected on their experiences, noting,

-"We actually learned a lot more when we went back the second time because the first time it was just overwhelming" recalls Mark of their experience.
+"We actually learned a lot more when we went back the second time because the first time it was just overwhelming."